-The right cabinetry and storage solutions can add flavour to a luxury kitchen whilst keeping all that clutter behind a façade of regal splendour.
+The right cabinetry and storage solutions can add flavor to a luxury kitchen whilst keeping all that clutter behind a façade of regal splendor.

 Lighting and colour

-Lighting is the key to creating a luxurious ambience in any kitchen, so choose wisely.
-You’ll want brighter lights, perhaps LEDs, above work surfaces, and a more forgiving yellow light around dining tables or breakfast bars.
+Lighting is the key to creating a luxurious ambiance in any kitchen, so choose wisely.
+You’ll want brighter lights, perhaps LEDs, above work surfaces and a more forgiving yellow light around dining tables or breakfast bars.

-Bright colours can fade easily in a kitchen, so choose neutral colours around high usage areas.
-Alternatively, install a coloured glass or acrylic splashback behind the cooker and surfaces for a finish that will last and is easy to clean.
+Bright colors can fade easily in a kitchen, so choose neutral colors around high usage areas.
+Alternatively, install a colored glass or acrylic splashback behind the cooker and surfaces for a finish that will last and is easy to clean.

 The magic triangle

 A luxury kitchen’s primary focus should be functionality.
-Traditionally, you should endeavour to make an equilateral triangle between the sink, cooker and fridge, to save you walking from one end of the kitchen to the other unnecessarily.
+Traditionally, it would help if you endeavored to make an equilateral triangle between the sink, cooker, and fridge, to save you from walking from one end of the kitchen to the other unnecessarily.